1048-uji/READMEREPOSITORY/README.md

 Currently, external contributions are not accepted.
 All improvements and updates are managed by the internal development team.

 ### Authors
-Joan Peñarrocha Centelles
+Joan Peñarrocha Centelles and Lucas Gómez García.
-Lucas Gómez García
 ### Additional Documentation
 - Application URL: You can access the application [here](https://app-movilidad-frontend.onrender.com).
 Note that it is hosted on Render using the free plan, so after a period of inactivity, it may take about 2 minutes to become active.
 ### Technologies and APIs Used